 These parks provide a variety of activities, such as swimming pools, jumping pillows, playgrounds, entertainment rooms, tennis courts and mini-golf.
-During peak holiday times they also often provide organised activities for the kids.
+During peak holiday times they also often provide organised activities.

-Camping gives children the opportunity to run around, play and explore with other kids, but it's hard for them to do that if there is no-one they can relate to.
+Camping gives children the opportunity to run around, play and explore, but it's hard for them to do that if there is no-one they can relate to.

-Without someone to bounce off, they are inclined to nag you for something to do.
+Without someone to bounce off, they may turn to you for entertainment.
 Now there's nothing wrong with that generally - in fact, turning off and bonding with your child is a major camping benefit - but not 24/7.

-So, if you are not sure if there will be other kids to play with, consider allowing them to bring a friend, or alternatively camp with another family with similarly aged children.
+So, if you are not sure if there will be others to play with, consider allowing them to bring a friend, or alternatively camp with another family with similarly aged children.